Chevy LS2 Headers Upgrade Guide

 Reversion is a phenomenon where hot exhaust gasses are pushed back into the combustion chamber, robbing the engine of clean and cool air.
 A good header should open the exhaust flow, while reducing overall weight and exhaust gas temperatures and eliminating reversion.

-GM/Chevy 6.0 Long-tube vs Short-tube Header
+Long-tube vs Short-tube Headers

 There are two types of aftermarket headers that are commonly available for the LS2 engine, long-tube headers and short-tube headers.
 As their names suggest, the primary difference between the two of them is their length.
-Long-tubes extend much further back than the short-tubes (also called shorties) and usually either remove the catalytic converters or come with high-flow cats.
-Short-tubes keep the cats in place, but we’ll get into more on that below.
+Long tubes extend much further back than the short tubes (also called shorties) and usually either remove the catalytic converters or come with high-flow cats.
+Short tubes keep the cats in place, but we’ll get into more on that below.

 Long-tube headers will undoubtedly offer better overall performance gains than short-tube headers, particularly in the mid-range and top-end of the power band.
 Short-tube headers will help with performance on the low-end, but at the expense of top-end power.
 They also produce less overall power than long-tubes everywhere in the power band.
-The best shorty LS2 headers will probably still be outperformed by low-quality long-tube 6.0 L headers.
+The best shorty headers will probably still be outperformed by low-quality long-tube headers.

-Chevy LS2 Catted vs Catless Header Considerations
+Catted vs Catless Header Considerations

 One of the most important decisions you will have to make when picking out LS2 headers is catted or catless.
-The stock LS2 exhaust system has two catalytic converters located very close to the stock exhaust manifold.
+The stock exhaust system has two catalytic converters located very close to the stock exhaust manifold.
 The purpose of catalytic converters is to reduce emissions from the engine which contribute to climate change.
 However, catalytic converters also impede exhaust flow, meaning they reduce horsepower.

-LS2 short-tube headers only replace the area between the engine and the cats, whereas long-tube headers also replace the area with the stock cats.
+Short-tube headers only replace the area between the engine and the cats, whereas long-tube headers also replace the area with the stock cats.
 Some long-tubes have high-flow cat replacements built in, while others are completely catless.

-If you do not want to touch your cats, then short-tube LS2 headers are your only option.
+If you do not want to touch your cats, then short-tube headers are your only option.
 If you are okay with either removing them or switching to high-flow cats, long-tube headers are the better option.
 As we stated, long-tube headers will give you the best performance, even if they are catted.

 For most people, the best middle ground is going to be long-tube headers with high-flow cats.
 These still wake up the engine and increase horsepower, but they also stay legal for the most part.

-Catless LS2 Headers Legality
+Catless Headers Legality

 An important consideration is legality.
 Removing your catalytic converters is a violation of many state and local laws, and can also run afoul of the EPA’s Clean Air Act.
 Catless exhausts are not street legal in the vast majority of the U.S. due to state emissions laws.
 This does not apply to vehicles that are strictly used at the race track.